amunategui/amunategui.github.io/_posts/2014-11-10-wallstreet.md

 ##  [97] "VOD"   "VRSK"  "VRTX"  "WDC"   "WFM"   "WYNN"  "XLNX"  "YHOO"
 ```
 <BR><BR>
-Be warned, that this does take a little time as <b>Quantmod</b> will throttle the download.
-Each symbol is loaded in memory under the symbol name, therefore we have over 100 new objects loaded in memrory each with years of daily market data.
+Be warned, that this does take a little time as <b>quantmod</b> will throttle the download.
+Each symbol is loaded in memory under the symbol name, therefore we have over 100 new objects loaded in memory each with years of daily market data.
 As these are independent time series, we have to merge everything together and fill in missing data so everything fits nicely in a data frame.
 We'll use the ``merge.xts`` function to merge by time all these objects into one data frame:

 ```r